 Upgrade friction.
 Customers resist upgrading because it feels like paying more for what they already had.
 You need to add enough features to justify the price increase.

 Feature access creates product complexity.
 You’re maintaining multiple versions of your product with different features enabled.
+Usage limits—such as API calls, storage, or user activity—are often used to differentiate tiers and encourage upgrades.
 This is engineering overhead.

-Tiered pricing works when customers have clearly different needs and budgets, features can be cleanly separated by value, and you can create meaningful differentiation between tiers.
+Tiered pricing works when customers have clearly different needs and budgets, features can be cleanly separated by value, and you can create meaningful differentiation between tiers, especially for companies focused on PLG SaaS KPIs and product-led growth.

 Per-user with usage fees: Base price per user plus additional charges for heavy usage.
 Salesforce does this with platform fees on top of seat pricing.